upvalue/love-repl/README.md

 ##### repl.font : Font

 The font to use when rendering.
 Vera Sans 12pt by default.
+Requires a monospace font, or multi-line rendering might get messed up.

 ##### repl.screenshot = true